getify/You-Dont-Know-JS/scope & closures/ch1.md

     OK, I know, that's confusing and way too deep!
 Sorry, I promised we'd explore only what's necessary to learn *Scope*.
 Stick with me!

-3. **Code Generation:** the process of taking an AST and turning it into executable code.
+3. **Code-Generation:** the process of taking an AST and turning it into executable code.
 This part varies greatly depending on the language, the platform it's targeting, etc.

     So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for `var a = 2;` and turn it into a set of machine instructions to actually *create* a variable called `a`, and then store a value into `a`.

 The JavaScript engine is vastly more complex than that, as are most other language compilers.
-For instance, in the process of parsing and code generation, there is almost certainly processes to optimize the performance of the execution, including collapsing redundant elements, etc.
+For instance, in the process of parsing and code-generation, there is almost certainly processes to optimize the performance of the execution, including collapsing redundant elements, etc.

 So, I'm painting only with broad strokes here.
 But I think you'll see shortly why *these* details, even at a high level, are relevant.